SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 The server MUST send a Greeting response, as defined in section 2.4 of [@!RFC5730] in response to request using the HTTP GET method on the root "/" resource.

-A REPP client MAY add content to the HTTP message-body of a Hello request.
 The version information returned by the server in the Hello response MUST match the version used in the URL of the REPP server.